technofocus-pte/agntcAIaccdepth/Day 3/Day-3-Custom-RAG-and-Semantic-Kernel/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

 In this exercise, you will set up the Azure AI Foundry SDK.
 This includes configuring the environment, deploying foundation models, and ensuring seamless integration with Azure AI services for knowledge retrieval and inference.

-## Setting up the AI Project in the Azure AI Foundry
+## Setting up the Prerequisite Resources

 1. On the Azure Portal page +++https://portal.azure.com+++, in the Search resources box at the top of the portal, enter Azure AI Foundry, and then select Azure AI Foundry under Services.